QRP in the far north is tough . . . but not impossible.

 - Radio: Yaesu 817 ND, using internal batteries

-I had some trouble initially with making sure that everything was actually working.
-For some reason it seemed that I was not getting power out during the FT8 transmit cycle. (the power meter on the radio was not showing output.)
-I had adjusted the audio levels while testing at home, so I could not figure out why power was not being delivered.
+Initially I had some trouble making sure everything was working.
+For some reason it seemed I was not getting power out during the FT8 transmit cycle. (the power meter on the radio was not showing output.)
+I had adjusted the audio levels while testing at home, so there should not have been any issues.
 In any case, after some adjustment of audio levels I was back in business.

 I was prepared to stay at the peak for a while, so I was fine.
 But the slow speed of this mode is something to keep in mind when planning your own activation.
 You need to be dressed for an extended stay and have some snacks and water on hand.